Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

 Proposition~\ref{prop:3_abs_intersect} is a simple consequence of Theorem~\ref{thm:tomajclone}.

 \propThreeabsintersect*

-\begin{proof} All the items are proved using a cyclic operation $t$ of an odd arity $p$ such that $t\sim_B\maj_p$ and $t\sim_C\maj_p$, and such an operation is provided by Theorem~\ref{thm:tomajclone}.
+\begin{proof} \hypertarget{ProofProp512}{} Items (1) and (2) are proved using a cyclic operation $t$ of some odd arity $p$ such that $t\sssB\maj_p$ and $t\sssC\maj_p$.
+Such an operation is provided by Theorem~\ref{thm:tomajclone}.

 Note that $t$ generates the whole clone of $\alg A$.
-For (1) and (3) we apply $t$ to a tuple consisting of elements from $B\cup C$.
-The result will be from $B$ if the majority of the arguments is from $B$ and the same for $C$.
-Thus (1) and (3) holds.
+For (2) and the first part of (1) we apply $t$ to a tuple consisting of elements from $B\cup C$.
+The result will be from $B$ if the majority of the arguments are from $B$ and similarly for $C$.